ja88a/account-updates-ingestion/README.md

 The [Grafana](https://grafana.com) supports the corresponding dashboard templates, and the latter can be further customized.

-Also an Alert Manager, the Prometheus [Alertmanager](https://github.com/prometheus/alertmanager) is deployed, e.g. to send messages to a Slack channel.
+Also the Prometheus [Alertmanager](https://github.com/prometheus/alertmanager) is deployed, e.g. it enables sending messages to a Slack channel.

 Publicly exposed services:
 * Account Update Ingestor API: [ingestor.localhost/api/v1/*](http://ingestor.localhost/api/v1/health)